kyegomez/DifferentialTransformer/README.md

 # Differential Transformer

 An open source community implementation of the model from "DIFFERENTIAL TRANSFORMER" paper by Microsoft.
-[Paper Link](https://arxiv.org/abs/2410.05258)
+[Paper Link](https://arxiv.org/abs/2410.05258).
+"Differential attention takes the difference between two softmax attention functions to eliminate attention noise.
+The idea is analogous to differential amplifiers [19] proposed in electrical engineering,where the difference between two signals is used as output, so that we can null out the common-mode noise of the input.
+In addition, the design of noise-canceling headphones is based on a similar idea.
+We can directly reuse FlashAttention [8] as described in Appendix A, which significantly improves model efficiency."